xpgram/advance-wars/src/00 - Todo List.md

 - [ ] DisplayInfo.ts → Typefaces.ts or something, jfc

 - [ ] Travel Car checks after each completed tile move if its current position is hidden, adjusts visibility accordingly.

-- [ ] CO Board does not spend unit.
-- [ ] CO Board probs should be on turn start then, before movement.
-  - [ ] Desperately need hollow medal icon.

 - [ ] CO Powers are triggerable from the CO Unit Command Menu.
 Probs doesn't spend the unit.
 - [ ] Alt: CO Powers are triggerable from the Field Menu.